rdprins/rudy-g05-graphs-5to50nodes/README.md

 # rudy-g05-graphs-5to50nodes

 This repository contains unweighted graph instances generated with the Rudy graph generator with an edge probability of 0.5.
 The dataset covers graphs with N = 5, 10, 20, 30, 40, and 50 nodes, extending the g05 graph set of the [BiqMac library](https://biqmac.aau.at/biqmaclib.html).

 This dataset was used in the preprint:
 **"How to Incorporate External Fields in Analog Ising Machines"**
 [arXiv:2505.08796](https://arxiv.org/pdf/2505.08796)

+Thanks to Ruqi Shi for generating the graphs.

 ## File Format